andrewt0301/hse-acos-course/docs/part2os/06_Processes/lecture.md

 2448
 ```

-_Hint:_ Run a pair of processes (`command` and `wc`) and conntect with a pipe like
+_Hint:_ Run a pair of processes (`command` and `wc`) and connect them with
-in the example from the lecture.
-Wait for them to complete and run another process pair until all command-line arguments of `executer.c` are processed.
+a pipe like it is done in the example from the lecture.
+Wait for them to complete.
+Then run another pair of processes.
+Repeat this until all command-line arguments of `executer.c` are processed.

 ## References